google/framework-for-osdu/osdu-r2/os-workflow/README.md

 * Each endpoint must receive the partition ID in the "Partition-ID" header.
 Example:
 `"Partition-Id: "default_partition"`
 * The request and response Content Type is "application/json"
-* The request to any endpoint doesn't use any URL parameters

 ### POST /startWorkflow

 The `/startWorkflow` API endpoint starts a new workflow.
-This API isn't available for third-party applications.
+This endpoint isn't available for external requests.

-The `/startWorkflow` endpoint is a wrapper around the Airflow invocation, and it is designed to reconfigure the default workflows.
+The `/startWorkflow` endpoint is a wrapper around the Airflow invocation, and is designed to reconfigure the default workflows.
 For each combination of user, data, and workflow types, the API identifies a suitable DAG and then calls Airflow.

 For OSDU R2 Prototype, the API doesn't reconfigure the workflows and only queries the database to determine which DAG to run.

-#### Request
+#### Request body

-The incoming request must contain the properties in the table below.
-All the given properties are provided in the request body.

 | Property     | Type     | Description                                                     |
 | ------------ | -------- | --------------------------------------------------------------- |